 - Misalignment Capability

 Rod ends are designed to accommodate angular misalignment, allowing for flexibility in mechanical linkages.
-The maximum angular misalignment that a rod end can handle is determined by its design and specifications.
+The maximum angular misalignment a rod end can handle is determined by its design and specifications.
 Engineers should consider the specific misalignment requirements of the application to ensure proper functionality and longevity.

 - Temperature Range